 It’s also beautiful!

 Here’s the recipe for Fresh Horseradish Sauce with Beets.
-If you try this recipe I hope you’ll come back to leave a comment.
+If you try this recipe I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print

 Fresh Horseradish Sauce with Beets

 Hot and zesty condiment for fish, beef or lamb.
 Or add delicious zing to a sandwich.

 - Yield: 8-10 1x

 - Category: Side dish, condiment